 At dusk, the West Indian mahogany trees that surround our hotel are filled with the calls of Scaly-naped Pigeons selecting their favored roosts, the fluttering wings of Velvety Free-tailed bats, and the regional endemic Myotis nyctor setting out to feed.
 Food is also on our minds, and we’ll step down from our hotel onto the gleaming white sands that line the southern coastline of the island for a sunset stroll along the beach to the small fishing village of Oistins, where we’ll tuck into a delicious dinner of freshly caught grilled fish, shrimp, and lobster.
 Night on Barbados.

 Barbados is an island of two very distinct coasts.
-On the one hand there is the glittering white sand beaches and placid waters of the west coast, while a mere 11 miles east is a rugged shoreline constantly ravaged by the rolling waves of the Atlantic as they crash against this – their first landfall encountered since the shores of West Africa.
-On this wild eastern coast we enjoy lunch at a popular local “rum shop” where traditional Bajan cooking is at its finest.
+On the one hand there is the glittering white sand beaches and placid waters of the west coast, while a mere 11 miles east is a rugged shoreline constantly ravaged by the rolling waves of the Atlantic as they crash against their first landfall since the shores of West Africa.
+On this wild eastern coast we’ll lunch at a popular local “rum shop” where traditional Bajan cooking is at its finest.
 The local dish of flying fish and cou-cou is a popular choice as is fried or pickled “sea-cat” and pork stew.

-With a rum punch in hand we gaze out across the sparkling seas that for two weeks we have journeyed across.
+With a rum punch in hand we’ll gaze out across the sparkling seas that for two weeks we have journeyed across.
 What better way to draw to a close our remarkable tour of the magical Lesser Antilles.
-Tour ends with transfer to airport and late afternoon flights home.

 Note: The information presented here is an abbreviated version of our formal General Information for this tour.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.